 It is true that I have become more and more demanding about the design and wisdom that we accord to group processes.
 There has been an explosion of methodologies, practice and research around collective intelligence, participatory leadership, genuine dialogue and self-organizing approaches to enhance and transform how we think, learn and meet together.
 It befuddles me how conferences, panels and public consultations hold on to a conventional, top-down way of functioning.
 I am actively engaged in the international Art of Hosting and Harvesting network: a community working to develop our capacity in group process to work in service of the common good.
 As a result, for the past few years I have been deliberately avoiding academic conferences that didn’t seem too concerned with group process.

-I was keen to break my self-imposed conference fast, and join the 200 or so other advocates, practitioners and researchers from around the world.
+When I received the invitation to go to Berlin, I was keen to break my self-imposed conference fast, and join the 200 or so other advocates, practitioners and researchers from around the world.
 After all, since the commons is about people coming together to reclaim, create, share and self-govern resources that belong to everyone for responsible use based on principles of equity and sustainability, I was certain this would be reflected in how people would be gathered and invited to participate.
 And so, myself and a few fellow Montreal commoners made our way to Berlin.

 On the first day of the conference, I was surprised to discover that we were to sit in rows of chairs, looking up at a stage where the “important people” would be talking at us with their slideshows.
 I had assumed that a topic that dealt with the shift from the “I” to the “we” would manifest that ideal in how it would be presented.
 I had imagined that we would begin by taking time to arrive as a democratic group of equals, nourish the community, and connect with experts (and their important contribution) in participatory and egalitarian ways.